5 Strategies to Find Your Soul Therapist

 Mental Health & Wellness Coaches:

 A great coach will be the same as a great therapist: transparent about what’s within their scope of practice.
+Please ask directly about their credentials if anything seems unclear because you absolutely have the right to know before you hire them.

 Master's-Level Clinicians (Therapists)